-- a.
-Any abuse, inappropriate handling, or causing death to wildlife and/or animals - b.
-Bringing any unauthorized animal into any building owned, leased, or controlled by Dalton State College - c.
-Failure to properly clean up after the animal
+- a) Any abuse, inappropriate handling, or causing death to wildlife or animals. - b) Bringing any unauthorized animal into any building owned, leased, or controlled by Dalton State College. - c) Failure to properly clean up after an animal. - d) Failure to properly maintain control of an animal (i.e., use of a leash).